NaturalHistoryMuseum/ckanext-doi/README.md

 1. DOI versioning - allow option to create a new DOI on update (or if core metadata fields are updated).
 This new DOI will be linked to the master/original DOI.

 2. Embargoed for set length of time.
 User can select date on which the dataset is to be made public, and the DOI submitted to DataCite.

+3. Tests.
+There are no tests.